 - If there is another problem that requires some work, bill E&M code with that diagnosis as primary setting of RVU.

 Billing Guidelines for Medicare, Commercial Payers, and the Reimbursement Policy.

 The individual payer groups govern billing guidelines, but we will broadly classify it into two categories: Government payer. i.e., Medicare/ Medicaid, and the other one is Commercial payers.

 For government payers (Medicare/ Medicaid), the primary difference is in the billing pattern of line item.

-Medicare accepts medical claims in a single line item with modifier 50 to present if the CPT 20610 is performed on the body’s right side or left side or both laterality.
+Medicare accepts medical claims in a single line item with modifier 50 to present if the CPT 20610 is performed on the body’s right side, left side, or both laterality.

 In such instances, modifier 50 is defined as both laterality and is represented as a pricing modifier.
 And it may cause an increase in payments of about 125%.
 But applying a modifier is not the only solution to get claims paid.